 Home and community-based care may include assistive devices, personalized care plans, assisted living and resident services.
-Other seniors have lived in large housing facilities with amenities like restaurants, movie theaters, and shopping centers.
+Other seniors have lived in large housing facilities like memory care for seniors with amenities like restaurants, movie theaters, and shopping centers.

 A program to preserve the right to senior housing is important for the sustainability of the system.
 Proper senior housing strategy planning requires careful consideration of what the program can do for seniors, as well as what’s in the best interest of seniors who need assisted living.